jwbe/beanstalk-microsite/src/content/pages/faqs.md

     summary: `What do it do if I have received an invitation to save for a child?` }}>

 Congratulations!
-You’ve been invited by the parent to help save for a child to give them the best possible launch into adult life.
+You've been invited by the parent to help save for a child to give them the best possible launch into adult life.

 To accept the invitation, download the Beanstalk App and register or log in with the email address that the invite was sent to.
 Once you have logged in you will be given the opportunity to accept or decline the invitation.